Zubel99/gladAuto/README.md

 # GladiatusBot

-Install tampermonkey (or greasemonkey etc...) to fire javascript file into and have fun
+Install tampermonkey (or greasemonkey etc...) to fire javascript file into and have fun - youll have to add gladiatus (or *) to your tampermonkey script user domain whitelist

 gladiatus UI must be in ENGLISH for bot to work!